 A Lock of Milton’s Hair

-In 1818, Keats wrote, “On seeing a lock of Milton’s Hair.”
-Leigh Hunt, another poet during this time wrote three sonnets after he viewed Milton’s hair.
+In 1818, John Keats wrote, “On seeing a lock of Milton’s Hair.”
+Leigh Hunt, another poet during this time, wrote three sonnets after he viewed Milton’s hair.

-These individuals had the opportunity to view Milton’s hair with poet and friend, Robert Browning; he carried around with him a small silver circular container with a divider; on one side was the lock of John Milton’s hair, and on the other a lock of Elizabeth Barrett’s hair.
+These individuals had the opportunity to view Milton’s hair with poet and friend, Robert Browning (1812 – 1889). he carried around with him a small silver circular container with a divider; on one side was the lock of John Milton’s hair and, on the other, a lock of Elizabeth Barrett’s hair.

 Having a lock of someone’s hair was a typical way of saying you were fond of the person, or perhaps the lock of hair came from a loved one.
 The practice of cutting your hair and giving it to a friend was simply a tradition in Milton’s time.

-This tradition did not change until the 19th Century when the cutting of a lock of hair was substituted by the autograph of a friend or famous person, a practice which is still around today.
+This tradition did not change until the 19th Century when cutting a lock of hair was substituted by the autograph of a friend or famous person, a practice that is still around today.

 Some famous individuals had a staff of people to take care of photos, signatures, and fan mail.
-The only time the real person signed his signature was when they received a drawing, print, or something he or she signed and the staff would mail it back, safe and sound.
+The only time the real person signed his signature was when they received a drawing, print, or something they signed, and the staff would mail it back, safe and sound.
 Signatures were now getting rare, and the electronic signature was born.

-During the Romantic period, many small books of poems surfaced which were written for individuals and the signature would appear on the first page, these are collectibles, or if you were extremely close to the author, a small clipping of hair would be taped to the first page.
+During the Romantic period, many small books of poems surfaced which were written for individuals.
+The signature would appear on the first page, these are collectibles, or if you were extremely close to the author, a small clipping of hair would be taped to the first page.

 The act of giving of ones’ hair changed to life and death masks of those well known following the Romantic era.
-A cast of the faces of people would be made either while they were alive, or after death.
-Masks are on display of Keats, Washington, Lincoln and Napoleon at various museums around the world.
+A cast of the faces of people would be made either while they were alive or after death.
+Masks are on display of Keats, Washington, Lincoln, and Napoleon at various museums worldwide.

-An unusual tradition began by Charles the II – the King of England from 1660 – 1680, when the King asked for his mistresses pubic hair.
+An unusual tradition began by Charles the II – the King of England from 1660 – 1680 when the King asked for his mistress’s pubic hair.
 He kept gathering more and more hair until he had enough to have it made into a strap for his watch.

-Many of you have visited Mount Vernon, the home of George Washington but perhaps never noticed his hair on display in nearly every room.
+Many of you have visited Mount Vernon, George Washington’s home, but perhaps never noticed his hair on display in nearly every room.

-Eventually the locks of Milton and Barrett ended up in New York City in 1933, at the National Auction Gallery from the American Collector Dallas Pratt who obtained all of items belonging to Keats.
+Eventually, Milton and Barrett’s locks ended up in New York City in 1933, at the National Auction Gallery from the American Collector Dallas Pratt, who obtained all of the items belonging to Keats.

-The story of Milton’s hair continues to go on several trips, but it did come home, and in 1971 as a gift to honor those one hundred and fifty years after the death of Keats – Pratt purchased the silver container and the locks and presented it to a small art gallery in Italy.
+The story of Milton’s hair continues to go on several trips.
+Still, it did come home, and in 1971 as a gift to honor those one hundred and fifty years after the death of Keats – Pratt purchased the silver container and the locks and presented it to a small art gallery in Italy.